rackerlabs/rackspace-how-to/content/exchange/public-folder-permissions-for-exchange-2007-and-2010.md

 When you create a public folder in Exchange 2007 and 2010, you can assign permissions to limit how much access others have to that folder.
 Following are the different roles available to assign and the permissions granted to that role.

+**Note:** Only administrators can manage public folders for Exchange 2013 and 2016.
+For more information, see [Manage public folders in the control panel for Hosted Exchange 2013 and 2016](/how-to/https://support.rackspace.com/how-to/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013/).

 | Role              | Permission           |
 |-------------------|----------------------|
 | Owner             | Create, read, modify, and delete all items and files.
 Create subfolders.
 Change the permission levels that other people have for the folder. |